moogacs/docs.buf.build/docs/tour/use-a-workspace.md

     - FILE
 ```

-You can also `name` the module like so:
+You can also provide a `name` for the module:

 ```yaml title="paymentapis/buf.yaml" {2}
  version: v1